PiwikPRO/PPMS-PublicDocs/js-api/js-api-consent-manager/methods/index.rst

 Methods
 =======

-Here's a list of all available JS methods in Piwik PRO.
+Here's a list of all available JS methods for Consent Manager in Piwik PRO.

 .. toctree::
    :maxdepth: 1